osufuquila/website-docs/en/faq.md

 -----------------------

 - **Why are osu!direct and other in-game supporter perks free?**
-- We think that osu! direct is very cool and it's a shame people have to pay to have it, that's why we're offering it for free on Ripple.
-If you like what we do, please consider a [donation](/donate)
+- While peppy's osu!direct is paid, we offer ours for free, alongside a completely separate beatmap mirror.
+This is because we believe osu!direct is currently the best method of downloading beatmaps and it would be a shame to lock it behind a pay wall.

 -----------------------